actions/toolkit/packages/cache/README.md

 Upgrading to the recommended version should not break or require any changes to your workflows beyond updating your `package.json` to version `4.0.0`.

+Read more about change & access the migration guide: [reference to the announcement](TBD).

 ## Usage

 This package is used by the v2+ versions of our first party cache action.
 You can find an example implementation in the cache repo [here](https://github.com/actions/cache).